carlohamalainen/carlohamalainen.github.io/_posts/2011-03-19-asus-eee-pc-1000h-replacement-fan.md

 When I ordered my fan back in 2011 I only found one option for the 1000H on ebay.com.au, so I went with that.

 I guess try some forums, or take a punt with a randomly chosen fan on eBay.
-At least they aren&#8217;t too expensive (around 5GBP?).
+At least they aren't too expensive (around 5GBP?).